-We want to keep communities connected by making our products and services accessible to everyone and by helping people enjoy a safer and more positive experience with technology.
+We want to keep communities connected by making our products and services accessible to everyone and by helping people enjoy a positive experience with technology.
 We believe that everyone should be able to safely access our products and services, and we strive to ensure that we support the most vulnerable members of the communities in which we operate.

 The COVID-19 pandemic underlined the importance of equal access to digital connectivity.
-As a result, we established a new Community Calling scheme with environmental charity Hubbub to refurbish and gift smartphones and tablets to the most vulnerable people in six cities across the U.K. Working in partnership with local community organisations and reputable charities, we are offering devices to those most in need, plus 12 months of free connectivity including unlimited minutes, unlimited texts and 6GB of data per month.
-The business will shortly announce an ambitious digital inclusion initiative to tackle data poverty across the U.K., providing a longer-term and more collaborative solution and helping to ensure that everyone can benefit from a connected, digital future.
+To meet this need, in 2020 we established a new Community Calling scheme with environmental charity Hubbub to refurbish and gift smartphones and tablets to the most vulnerable people in six cities across the U.K. and in 2021 we continued the roll-out to more cities across the U.K. Working in partnership with local community organisations and reputable charities, we offer devices to those most in need, plus 12 months of free connectivity including unlimited minutes, unlimited texts and 6GB of data per month.